• About

 • information about village facilities (in Ukrainian);

-• English language classes in the village led by ESOL-qualified teachers (only open to guests living in Pampisford or in villages directly adjacent);
+• English language classes in the village led by ESOL-qualified teachers open to guests living in Pampisford or in villages directly adjacent;

 • CV building, job search and interview practice;